How You Can Do Your Bit to Avoid a Second Wave

 There’s a whole lot of talk surrounding a so-called “second wave” at the moment.
 A lot of people are worried that the relaxation of the Covid rules in the UK may have been premature and this, coupled with the fact that there has been lax enforcement and plenty of examples of people ignoring the rules that remain altogether, could lead to another spike in coronavirus cases, effectively taking us back to square one.

 This second wave of the virus, some think, could be much more devastating than the onset of the virus that plunged the world into enforced lockdowns.
-Rehabilitation center also best But if we all do our bit by acknowledging that the virus is still here and that things, unfortunately, haven’t returned to “normal” yet, we can easily avoid this second wave and all the hardship it has the potential to bring.
+But if we all do our bit by acknowledging that the virus is still here and that things, unfortunately, haven’t returned to “normal” yet, we can easily avoid this second wave and all the hardship it has the potential to bring.

 How to help avoid a “second wave”